BYU-OIT/node-byu-api/docs/connector.md

 The value returned from the connect function (or the value that is resolved to by the promise) must contain two properties: *client* and *manager*.

-* **client** - The value from this property will be injected into the database object for the [Request Handler](./request-handler.md).
-You should not provide a way through the client value for the [Request Handler](./request-handler.md) to make new connections or disconnect from existing connections since this will be handled automatically through the database manager.
+* **client** - The value from this property will be injected into the database object for the [Resource Request Handler](./resource.md).
+You should not provide a way through the client value for the [Resource Request Handler](./resource.md) to make new connections or disconnect from existing connections since this will be handled automatically through the database manager.

 * **manager** - The value for this property must be an object that defines each of these required properties: *disconnect*, *preRequest*, *postRequest*, and *query*.

   **manager.disconnect ( connection )** - This function receives a connection object that should be disconnected from the database.
 If the disconnect happens asynchronously then this function should return a promise that resolves once the connection has been disconnected.

   **manager.preRequest ( connection )** - This function receives a connection object.
-Before a [Request Handler](./request-handler.md) is given the *client* value this function will be executed.
+Before a [Resource Request Handler](./resource.md) is given the *client* value this function will be executed.
 If the function needs to process asynchronously then it must return a promise.

-   **manager.postRequest ( connection, success )** - This function receives a connection object and a boolean indicating the success of the [Request Handler](./request-handler.md).
-After a [Request Handler](./request-handler.md) completes, before this connection becomes available for other [Request Handlers](./request-handler.md) to use, this function will be executed.
+   **manager.postRequest ( connection, success )** - This function receives a connection object and a boolean indicating the success of the [Resource Request Handler](./resource.md).
+After a [Resource Request Handler](./resource.md) completes, before this connection becomes available for other [Resource Request Handlers](./resource.md) to use, this function will be executed.
 If the function needs to process asynchronously then it must return a promise.

    **manager.query ( connection, args )** - This function receives a connection object and the arguments used to invoke the query interface.
-A query interface is accessible within a [Request Handler](./request-handler.md) for any connector definition and serves the purpose of allowing the [Request Handler](./request-handler.md) to make multiple simultaneous database queries (using multiple connections).
-This can provide significant performance boosts, but note that the connections used can be either idle database connections or the dedicated connection provided to this specific [Request Handler](./request-handler.md).
+A query interface is accessible within a [Resource Request Handler](./resource.md) for any connector definition and serves the purpose of allowing the [Resource Request Handler](./resource.md) to make multiple simultaneous database queries (using multiple connections).
+This can provide significant performance boosts, but note that the connections used can be either idle database connections or the dedicated connection provided to this specific [Resource Request Handler](./resource.md).

 ### name